i-sanyam/sanyamaggarwal.com/content/blog/go-goa-gone.md

 ![Sanyam Aggarwal praying in front of Shiva's Face at Vagator Beach](/static/images/goa/vagator.jpg "Babam Bam Babam Bam Bam Lehri")

-After that, we headed for Arambol beach.
+After that, we headed together for Arambol beach.
 TG drove too fast and went into a no-entry-zone and we just got saved from getting a big challan.
 With TG's fast driving and Dhillon's excellent navigation skills, they reached Morjim, while Maddy and I were at Arambol.

 Then we headed for lunch at Morjim Beach where TG and Dhillon were already waiting for us.
 I had a sun bath, an amazingly simple Dal at Lunch, and a quick nap at the beach amongst the sea breeze! 🤩